Area Rate Efficiency in Multi-Link Molecular Communications: Symbol Detection and BER Performance Analysis

-\end{prop} \begin{IEEEproof} The number of obtained threshold values is finite if \gls{nrTrans} is truncated to a finite number according to \Section{ssSec:IUIMol}, i.e., $|T| < \infty$, where $|\cdot|$ denotes the cardinality of a set. $|T|$ is upper bounded by the cardinality of $\mathcal{M}$, i.e., $|\mathcal{M}| = 2^{\gls{nrTrans}-1}$, which is the possible number of extreme values of the left and right hand side of \Equation{eq:general_Threshold}, which are both superpositions of Poisson distributions.
-Due to the symmetry in the proposed \ac{TX}/\ac{RX} grids, some of the interferers have identical statistical impact on \gls{RX0}, and therefore, $|T| < 2^{\gls{nrTrans}-1}$ in general. \end{IEEEproof} \begin{corollary} The \ac{ML} decision rule given in \Equation{eq:math_section_ML} can be equivalently written as a \textit{single} threshold detection as follows \scaleAlign
+\end{lem} \begin{IEEEproof} The number of obtained threshold values is finite if \gls{nrTrans} is truncated to a finite number according to \Section{ssSec:IUIMol}, i.e., $|T| < \infty$, where $|\cdot|$ denotes the cardinality of a set. $|T|$ is upper bounded by the cardinality of $\mathcal{M}$, i.e., $|\mathcal{M}| = 2^{\gls{nrTrans}-1}$, which is the number of possible maxima of the distributions in \Equation{eq:general_Threshold}.
+Due to the symmetry in the proposed \ac{TX}/\ac{RX} grids, some of the interferers have identical statistical impact on \gls{RX0}.
+Therefore, $|T| < 2^{\gls{nrTrans}-1}$ follows in general. \end{IEEEproof} \begin{corollary} If $\frac{\gls{csmean}}{\mathbf{1}\gls{cmeaniuiTrans}} = \textrm{SINR}_{\textrm{worst}} > 1$, where $\mathbf{1}$ denotes the \mbox{$ (\gls{nrTrans}-1)$-dimensional} all-ones row vector, the \ac{ML} decision rule given in \Equation{eq:math_section_ML} can be equivalently written as a \textit{single} threshold detection as follows \scaleAlign

-with threshold value $\gls{threshold}$ obtained as \scaleAlign
+with threshold value $\gls{threshold}_{\mathrm{opt}, \gls{nrTrans}-1}$ obtained as \scaleAlign

-if $\frac{\gls{csmean}}{\mathbf{1}\gls{cmeaniuiTrans}} = \textrm{SINR}_{\textrm{worst}} > 1$, where $\mathbf{1}$ denotes the \mbox{$ (\gls{nrTrans}-1)-$dimensional} all one row vector. \end{corollary} \begin{IEEEproof} Please refer to \Appendix{section:appendix:ThresholdProof}. \end{IEEEproof} We note that for $\textrm{SINR}_{\textrm{worst}} \leq 1$, we can not guarantee that the single threshold in \Equation{eq:math_section_threshold_definition} is equivalent to the \ac{ML} decision rule given in \Equation{eq:math_section_ML}.
-However, we observed $|T| = 1$ for all system settings that we investigated, which includes the settings used for the results presented in \Section{sec:evaluation}.

-A simplified but suboptimal decision threshold is obtained by neglecting the randomness of the \ac{IUI}.
-In this case, the threshold value is obtained by taking into account the mean of \gls{ciui} instead of the actual distribution of the \ac{IUI}.
-Therefore, the decision rule in \Equation{eq:math_section_ML} simplifies to
+\end{corollary} \begin{IEEEproof} Please refer to \Appendix{section:appendix:ThresholdProof}. \end{IEEEproof} Here, $\textrm{SINR}_{\textrm{worst}} > 1$ is a sufficient, but not a necessary condition.
+This means that if the condition does not hold, i.e., $\textrm{SINR}_{\textrm{worst}} \leq 1$, detection based on a single threshold may still be equivalent to the \ac{ML} decision rule in \Equation{eq:math_section_ML}, cf. Lemma~\ref{lemma_multi_threshold}, but we can not guarantee this mathematically.
+However, for all numerical results shown in this work, we have observed equivalence between \Equation{eq:general_Threshold} and \eqref{eq:math_section_threshold_definition}, i.e., we observed $|T| = 1$ for all considered system settings.
+A simplified but suboptimal decision threshold is obtained by neglecting the randomness of the \ac{ILI}.
+In this case, the threshold value is obtained using the mean of \gls{ciui} instead of the actual distribution of the \ac{ILI}.
+Therefore, the decision rule in \Equation{eq:math_section_ML} simplifies to \scaleAlign

 Similar to \Equation{eq:math_section:threshold}, \Equation{ml_simple} can be equivalently written as a threshold detection scheme with threshold \cite[Eq.
 (5)]{Jamali2018NonCoherentDF} \scaleAlign